 Subdivision 1.
 Requirements.
-A license holder who provides transportation or contracts to provide transportation for children must comply with the requirements under this subdivision.
+A license holder who provides transportation or contracts to provide transportation for children must comply with the requirements under this subdivisionsection.

-Subd.2.
-Driver requirements.
-The license holder must ensure that:

-- (a) the driver is at least 18 years old; - (b) the driver holds a current and valid driver's license appropriate to the vehicle used to transport children; - (c) a copy of each driver's current driver's license must be kept on file at the center; - (d) the driver is free from the influence of any substance which could impair driving abilities; - (e) the driver follows seat belt and child passenger restraint system requirements under sections Minnesota Statutes 169.685 and 169.686; and - (f) parents who are not employed by the center, who use their vehicles for transportation to occasional field trips do not have to meet the requirements of subdivision 2(c).
-For the purposes of this section, "occasional" means three or fewer times per calendar year. - (g) The requirements outlined in subdivision 2 do not apply to public transportation drivers or companies contracted by the program.
+- Subd.
+2. Driver requirements. (a) The license holder must ensure that: - (a1) the driver is at least 18 years old; - (b2) the driver holds a current and valid driver's license appropriate to the vehicle used to transport children; - (e3) a copy of each driver's current driver's license must be kept on file at the center; - (d4) the driver is free from the influence of any substance which could impair driving abilities; and - (e5) the driver follows seat belt and child passenger restraint system requirements under sections Minnesota Statutes 169.685 and 169.686; and . - (fb) Parents who are not employed by the center, who use their vehicles for transportation to occasional field trips do not have to meet the requirements of subdivision 2(c), paragraph (a), clause (3).
+For the purposes of this sectionsubdivision, "occasional" means three or fewer times per calendar year. - (gc) The requirements outlined in subdivision 2, paragraph (a) do not apply to public transportation drivers or companies contracted by the program.